 Peak season can be extremely challenging, but it certainly does not have to bring chaos or burnout.
 You can help your team sail through high-pressure periods with clarity and confidence and keep it all working together.

-In a recent conversation, Allison (supply chain leader who worked at Pangaea & Outer) talked about four surefire ways to keep your team sane and productive at the busiest times of the year.
+In a recent conversation, Allison (supply chain leader who worked at Outer, Hydrow, Wayfair) talked about four surefire ways to keep your team sane and productive at the busiest times of the year.

 1. Be transparent